-- helping women into work: our partner brings women together in a savings and loans group to teach numeracy and business skills.
-Saving small amounts each week means they can plan for the future.
+- Set up savings and loans groups and taught maths and business skills.
+Saving small amounts each week means that families can plan for the future.

 - Promoted women’s empowerment by working with self-help groups to teach business and leadership skills that support women to set up their own small businesses.